3DMIN/3DMIN.github.io/_build/bellow.md

 *Completely folded bellow*

 ![]({{ page.imagedir }}/IMG_3239.jpg)
 *Clamp the bellow over night so it will stay in folded position.
 It it not necessary to apply a lot of pressure.
-Just that its stable.*
+Just that it is stable.*

 ## Glueing